charlesalec/Computer-Vision-Project/blog.md

 After 10 epochs, the network produces the following segmentation map:
 <figure><img src="images/unet_epoch_10.png" alt="Trulli" style="width:100%"><figcaption align = "center"><b>Epoch 10, output from the U-Net, Loss: 0.097</b></figcaption></figure>

-Clearly, the U-Net is performiing generally well, given the fact that it is only traned for 10 epochs.
+Clearly, the U-Net is performiing generally well, given the fact that it is only trained for 10 epochs.
 We can see that the network output (left) has a region that is not correctly segmented to the right of the image, around the contour of the car.
 We also see the car itself is not properly segmented.

 <figure><img src="images/unet_loss_10_epochs.png" alt="Trulli" style="width:100%"><figcaption align = "center"><b>U-Net loss after 10 epochs</b></figcaption></figure>